-Planning Our Product Photography
+Planning Product Photography for a Catalog

 During the planning stage, we talked about the idea of a studio shoot but came to the conclusion that the target audience for this catalog would rather see the products in a setting that they will recognize and feel comfortable in.
 So, after figuring out the budget, props, and a rough plan for each of the shots, we went to the owner’s very nice house and created images that would appeal, on a gut level, directly to the person looking at the catalog.

 For figuring the ROI (return on investment) of the shoot, each planned photo had a value on it based on the price of the product and the anticipated sales.

 After the site and brochure went live, the owner could track how the photo and the text affected the sales.